umaumax/local_git/README.md

 # local_git

-In this repository, you can manage local file by git.
+In this repository, you can manage local files by git.

 ## disable git push command in this repository
 ```